 The City has contracted with Sioux Rural Water System, Inc. to purchase potable, treated water for the City's residents.
-The construction of a meter building and related improvements is expected to begin in 2024 and cost \$130,000.
+The construction of a meter building and related improvements cost \$130,000.

-The City has applied to the South Dakota Housing Development Authority for a \$300,000 grant for the City's "East Side" housing development project which is estimated to cost \$1.1 million.
+The City has been awarded a \$300,000 South Dakota Housing Development Authority grant for the City's "East Side" housing development project which is estimated to cost \$1.1 million.
+Local funds will cover the balance of this project.